-Can guinea pigs eat Italian parsley?
-Yes, guinea pigs can eat this type of parsley, but it should be kept under regulation.
+Guinea pigs can eat Italian parsley, but it should be kept under regulation.
 It should not be given in large amounts and should only be fed once or twice every week.
 Otherwise, this parsley has sufficient nutrients that will benefit your cavy.
-Remember that before you feed your guinea pig any food, you should be aware of what your guinea pig will gain from eating that food.
-Aside from the fact that this vegetable has numerous benefits and nutrients for your cavy, your pet will equally love the taste as it is a delicious snack to serve.

-This veggie has sufficient vitamin K which is an integral part of bone health.
-The deficiency of the vitamin often leads to several bone-related complications which you can avoid by giving your cavy parsley.
-Besides, this vitamin also helps in the absorption of calcium in the guinea pig’s body which is useful for bone health and healthy teeth.
+- Bone health.
+This veggie has sufficient vitamin K, which is integral to bone health.
+The deficiency of the vitamin often leads to several bone-related complications, which you can avoid by giving your cavy parsley.
+Besides, this vitamin also helps in the absorption of calcium in the guinea pig’s body, which is useful for bone health and healthy teeth.

-If you want your guinea pig to have a healthy life and to enjoy a stronger immune system, you need to incorporate this veggie into its diet.
-This is because the green has vitamin C which is a great immune booster.
+- Boosts the cavy’s immune system.
+If you want your guinea pig to have a healthy life and enjoy a stronger immune system, you need to incorporate this veggie into its diet.
+This is because green has vitamin C which is a great immune booster.
 Besides, guinea pigs cannot naturally make or store this vitamin in their bodies, and that is why they need it from an external source.

-Folate which is readily found in the green helps to fight heart-related diseases and ailments that can affect your guinea pig’s existence.
+- Contributes to heart health.
+Folate, which is readily found in the green, helps to fight heart-related diseases and ailments that can affect your guinea pig’s existence.

-Your guinea pig is prone to having toxins inside of its body, especially in the kidney.
+- Acts as a body detoxifier.
+Your guinea pig is prone to toxins inside of its body, especially in the kidney.
 This is where parsley comes in to deal with these toxins and eliminate them in the body.
-This can also reduce the chances of bloating in your pet and also bring down any stomach upsets.
-Also, for this reason, the green is attributed to the elimination of kidney stones and other urinary related problems in your guinea pig.
+This can also reduce the chances of bloating in your pet and bring down any stomach upsets.
+Also, for this reason, the green is attributed to the elimination of kidney stones and other urinary-related problems in your guinea pig.